Entries from May 2012 ↓

 Share five paint color names you would use in a story.
 For added fun, tell your story’s main idea!

 Photo credit: Bob Mical, courtesy of Creative Commons.
 Used by permission.

 MORE OFTEN than not, my blog posts encourage parents of kids who hate to write.
 That’s why it was refreshing to hear from a teen who actually wants to improve her craft:

 “I am 15 years of age and enthusiastic about creative writing.
 I mostly have trouble finding words to describe something.
 I tend to repeat words a lot, making the story boring and not very interesting.
 I have tried to mix it up, but my teachers have said it became too overwhelming to read.
 I was wondering if you could give me some tips.” –Melissa

 Writing that’s too wordy, disorganized, or lacking in description can definitely cause a reader to feel overwhelmed.
 In order to capture—and keep—their readers’ attention, students need to work on content, style, and mechanics.
-If your teen is eager to become a better writer, these tips are for you!
+These tips for teenage writers will help your student improve in each of these areas.

 1. Improve Description